Post Author: Kelsey Grissom

 So go ahead, test some movies.
 Test your own life.

-Kelsey Grissom Johnson is the associate pastor at Cahaba Heights United Methodist Church in Birmingham, Alabama.
+Kelsey Grissom is the associate pastor at Cahaba Heights United Methodist Church in Birmingham, Alabama.
 She and her (almost) three-year-old son, Houston, share their home with Nicky the dog, Alice the cat, and innumerable toy cars and trucks.

 Image by: Duke University Archives